Jobs & Business

 After your personal details, you can include an optional personal profile.
 This consists of a few short sentences which summarize your key strengths as they relate to the position you’re applying for.
 The main purpose of the personal profile is to grab the reader’s attention.

-If you have already been working for some time, start by listing your employment information in reverse chronological order.
-For each position you have held, include your employer’s name, the dates you held the position, the job title and a bullet-point list of your main duties.
+For the main part of your CV, start by listing your employment information in reverse chronological order if you have already been working for some time.
+For each position you have held, include your employer’s name, the dates you held the position, the job title, and a bullet-point list of your main duties.
 When applying for a job in the UK, it is a good idea to tailor your CV to fit each job description, which can mean highlighting certain positions and skills more than others.

 After your work experience, list your university degrees, also in reverse chronological order.
 Don’t forget to list your language skills, as well as any other relevant trainings or experience.
-Your CV should not exceed two pages in length, and should be written in an active voice, using powerful verbs such as led, managed and achieved.
-The National Careers Service offers a CV builder for those applying for a job in the UK, which can help you put together a strong and convincing job application.
+Your CV should not exceed two pages in length, and should be written in an active voice, using powerful verbs such as led, managed, and achieved.
+The National Careers Service's website offers information and guidance on CVs, different job profiles, and more.

 We do our best to keep this article up to date.
 However, we cannot guarantee that the information provided is always current or complete.